unraid/docs/docs/unraid-os/manual/storage-management.md

 emulated then the following points apply:

 - **Unraid will stop writing to the physical drive**.
-Any writes to the \'emulated\' drive will not be reflected on the physical drive but will be reflected in parity so from the end-user perspective then the array seems to be updating data as normal.
+Any writes to the 'emulated' drive will not be reflected on the physical drive but will be reflected in parity so from the end-user perspective then the array seems to be updating data as normal.
 - When you rebuild a disabled drive the process will make the physical